-During the cooling process, the following things happen:
+During the cooling process, the following things happen to the bread:

-You may have noticed a shiny substance that appears in the crumb.
+You may have noticed a shiny substance that appears in the crumb?
 This is also due to retrogradation.
-Here, syneresis expels water from the bread structure and turns it into a form of gel.
+Here, syneresis expels water from the bread structure and turns it into a gel.